New South Wales National Party

-The National Party of Australia – N.S.W., commonly known as "The Nationals" or the NSW Nationals, is a political party in New South Wales which forms the state branch of the federal Nationals and has traditionally represented graziers, farmers, and rural voters generally.
+The New South Wales National Party (officially known as the National Party of Australia – N.S.W. and commonly known as the NSW Nationals) is an Australian political party in New South Wales which forms the state branch of the federal National Party.

 The party has generally been the junior partner in a centre-right Coalition with the NSW branch of the Liberal Party of Australia.
 Since 1927, the Nationals have been in Coalition with the Liberals and their predecessors, the Nationalist Party of Australia (1927–1931), the United Australia Party (1931–1943), and the Democratic Party (1943–1945).
 During periods of conservative government, the leader of the Nationals also serves as Deputy Premier of New South Wales.
 When the conservatives are in opposition, the Liberal and National parties usually form a joint opposition bench.
-New South Wales is the only state where the Coalition has never been broken (aside from a brief period in 2020), and yet has not merged into a unified non-Labor party.
+New South Wales is the only state where the Coalition has never been broken, and yet has not merged into a unified non-Labor party.